Effective January 1, 2023, there are two new excise tax rates on natural gasoline that may apply to ethanol producers.

 Tax Filing & Deposits

 The OSLT and petroleum superfund tax are payable on IRS Form 720 (Excise Taxes) as calculated from worksheet IRS Form 6627 (Environmental Taxes).
 On Form 6627, the quantity of barrels of natural gasoline used is entered in Part 1 on both lines 4(a) for the petroleum superfund tax and 4(b) for the OSLT.
 The total tax as calculated from line 4(a) in column (c) is entered on line 5 – this number is entered on Form 720 on the line for IRS No. 53.
 The total tax as calculated from line 4(b) in column (c) is entered on line 6 – this is entered on Form 720 on the line for IRS No. 18.
-Please note that as of the date of this Memo, the IRS has not released an updated version of Form 720 that includes IRS No. 53 for the petroleum superfund tax.
+The IRS released an updated version of Form 720 in March 2023 that includes IRS No. 53 for the petroleum superfund tax.

 Deposits for the OSLT and petroleum superfund are due beginning in January 2023.
 The deposits are due semi-monthly and follow the existing excise tax deposit schedule.
 Refer to IRS Publication 509 for the current year’s deposit schedule (5).